Frequently Asked Questions

 1. Formal diagnosis of Autism Spectrum Disorder (Note: I am able to screen and have working knowledge, but am not able to make official diagnosis of ASD.
 For this, I would make direct referrals to appropriate providers)

-2. Forensic evaluations (including custody, parental fitness, and fitness to stand trial)
+2. Forensic or court matters, custody-related matters, parental fitness, and fitness to stand trial

 4. Diagnosis related to severe and persistent mental health concerns (such as schizophrenia/schizophrenophorm disorders and personality disorders - for this I would make direct referrals to appropriate providers)